What is the role of Product Owner?

 Some (final) thoughts

 The Product Owner is the connection between business requirements and technical requirements.
-Still in different teams we can find PO that are business analysts or technical team leader - this is not necessarily a bad thing but depends on the way the PO is doing the separation of responsibilities.
+Still in different teams we can find that PO are business analysts or technical team leaders - this is not necessarily a bad thing but it depends on the way the PO is doing the separation of responsibilities.
 These responsibilities are the same and doesn't depend necessarily on agile software development.